src-zone/material/README.md

   applications, as you can leverage the same Material Components and Styling in both cases.
 * [angular-mdc-web](https://github.com/trimox/angular-mdc-web):
   Another integration library for leveraging Material Components for the Web in Angular applications.
-The angular-mdc-web integration is mostly based upon Angular components.
+The angular-mdc-web integration is mostly based upon Angular Components.
-  Blox Material made the choice to use Angular Directives for the integration.
+  Blox Material uses Angular Directives for the integration.
   There are advantages to both approaches.
-  The Directives approach taken by us makes it possible to share the same markup between both Angular and non-Angular applications.
+  The Directives approach taken by Blox Material makes it possible to share the same markup between both Angular and non-Angular applications.

 #### Quick Links